Code-Institute-Submissions/milestone-project-1-done-london/README.md

     * Gives the client the information they need without overloading them.
     * Guides the client to the goal of the website - to make a purchase.

-### Visitor stories
+### User stories:

-* First time Visitor goals:
+* First Time User goals:

-    * As a First Time Visitor, I want to easily understand the purpose of the site.
+    * As a First Time User, I want to easily understand the purpose of the site.
-    * As a First Time Visitor, I want to be able to easily navigate the site.
+    * As a First Time User, I want to be able to easily navigate the site.
-    * As a First Time Visitor, I want to be able to view the range of products on offer.
+    * As a First Time User, I want to be able to view the range of products on offer.
-    * As a First Time Visitor, I want to be able to easily find out more information about the company.
+    * As a First Time User, I want to be able to easily find out more information about the company.
-    * As a First Time Visitor, I want to be able to easily locate thier social media links to gather more information.
+    * As a First Time User, I want to be able to easily locate thier social media links to gather more information.

-* Returning visitor goals:
+* Returning User goals:

-    * As a Returning Visitor, I want to be able to quickly view the products on offer.
+    * As a Returning User, I want to be able to quickly view the products on offer.
-    * As a Returning Visitor, I want to be able to make a purchase with the fewest steps possible.
+    * As a Returning User, I want to be able to make a purchase with the fewest steps possible.
-    * As a Returning Visitor, I want to find out about any new products on offer.
+    * As a Returning User, I want to find out about any new products on offer.
-    * As a Returning Visitor, I want to find the best way to contact the company with any questions or issues I may have.
+    * As a Returning User, I want to find the best way to contact the company with any questions or issues I may have.

-* Frequent visitor goals:
+* Frequent User goals:

-    * As a Fequent Visitor, I want to find out if there are any new products for sale.
+    * As a Fequent User, I want to sign up to the Newsletter so I am kept up to date with products, news and promotions/sales direct to my inbox.
-    * As a Fequent Visitor, I want to find out about any new releases coming up.
+    * As a Fequent User, I want to find out if there are any new products for sale.
-    * As a Fequent Visitor, I want to be able to find out the latest news on what the company is doing.
+    * As a Fequent User, I want to find out about any new releases coming up.
-    * As a Fequent Visitor, I want to sign up to the Newsletter so I am kept up to date with products, news and promotions/sales direct to my inbox.
+    * As a Fequent User, I want to be able to find out the latest news on what the company is doing.

 ### Design